The Phoenix skyline against South Mountain

 Center achievements

-From its origination in fall 2009, the center has flourished with the support of multiple faculty and colleagues across the university and has been at the forefront of health care and public health law, policy, and ethics.
+From its origination in fall 2009, the center has flourished with the support of multiple faculty and colleagues across the university and has been at the forefront of health care and public health law, policy and ethics.
 Some of its significant achievements include:

-• ASU Law is consistently ranked among the top 25 health law programs nationally by U.S. News and World Report - and currently #14 in U.S. News and World Report 2024;
+• ASU Law is consistently ranked among the top 25 health law programs nationally by U.S. News and World Report - and currently #13 in U.S. News and World Report 2025.

-• One of 11 law schools receiving an A+ grade for its health law curriculum in 2023 by Prelaw Magazine (published via National Jurist);
+• One of 11 law schools receiving an A+ grade for its health law curriculum in 2023 by Prelaw Magazine (published via National Jurist).

-• Generation of over $7 million in external funding for projects and initiatives in public health law and policy;
+• Generation of over $7 million in external funding for projects and initiatives in public health law and policy.

-• Organizer of multiple national and regional conferences and symposia in public health law and health policy, including hosting the American Society of Law, Medicine, and Ethics Health Law Professors Conference in 2012 and 2022;
+• Organizer of multiple national and regional conferences and symposia in public health law and health policy, including hosting the American Society of Law, Medicine, and Ethics Health Law Professors Conference in 2012 and 2022.

-• Publication of over 200 manuscripts in premier journals of law, medicine, public health, and policy, including co-authorship credits for over 50 different ASU fellows, students, and alums;
+• Publication of over 200 manuscripts in premier journals of law, medicine, public health and policy, including co-authorship credits for over 50 different ASU fellows, students and alums.

-• Full-time fellowship opportunities for multiple ASU Law graduates and other talented colleagues nationally;
+• Full-time fellowship opportunities for multiple ASU Law graduates and other talented colleagues nationally.

-• Ascendance of ASU alums in major health law and policy positions in public and private sectors, including federal/state health agencies, large and mid-size law firms, policy enterprises, and academia;
+• Ascendance of ASU alums in major health law and policy positions in public and private sectors, including federal/state health agencies, large and mid-size law firms, policy enterprises and academia.

 • Multiple substantive projects in health law and public health law and policy (as per select project descriptions below).